Oneiroi/talks/Security_and_why_you_need_to_review_yours/README.rst

 Security and why you need to review yours
 =========================================

-Talk first given at Percona Live UK 2013, contains files and scripts relavant to the talk.
+Talk first given at `Percona Live UK 2013 <http://slidesha.re/1dl3LoY>`_, contains files and scripts relavant to the talk.

 Disclaimer
 ==========